64kramsystem/personal_notes/topics/linux_tools.md

 scripts/config --set-str SYSTEM_TRUSTED_KEYS ""
 scripts/config --set-str SYSTEM_REVOCATION_KEYS ""

-# Disable debug package build, programmatically (safer from GUI, since this has changed across kernel
-# versions).
+# If running the `deb-pkg` task (instead of `bindeb-pkg`), and don't want to include debug info in
+# the packages, must disable it.
 #
 # From GUI: "Kernel hacking" -> "Compile-time checks and compiler options" -> "Compile the kernel with debug info"
 #
+# Programmatically (less safe, since in theory, the settings may change):
+#
-scripts/config --undefine DEBUG_INFO
+# scripts/config --undefine DEBUG_INFO
-scripts/config --undefine DEBUG_INFO_COMPRESSED
+# scripts/config --undefine DEBUG_INFO_COMPRESSED
-scripts/config --undefine DEBUG_INFO_REDUCED
+# scripts/config --undefine DEBUG_INFO_REDUCED
-scripts/config --undefine DEBUG_INFO_SPLIT
+# scripts/config --undefine DEBUG_INFO_SPLIT
-scripts/config --undefine GDB_SCRIPTS
+# scripts/config --undefine GDB_SCRIPTS
-scripts/config --set-val DEBUG_INFO_DWARF5 n
+# scripts/config --set-val DEBUG_INFO_DWARF5 n
-scripts/config --set-val DEBUG_INFO_NONE y
+# scripts/config --set-val DEBUG_INFO_NONE y

 # There are two GUI options for interactive configuration.
 # The easiest way to turn interactive changes into non-interactive is to use the interactive mode,